-Fig. 5 illustrates the hour-by-hour frequency and proportion variation of +CG stroke throughout the day.
+Figure 5 illustrates the hour-by-hour frequency and proportion variation in +CG strokes throughout the day.
 The frequency of both +CG and -CG strokes show noticeable and consistent fluctuations.
-The active period for lightning activity is concentrated in the late afternoon to wee hours, which coincides with the maximum accumulation of radiative heating and vapor conducive to the development of convection, particularly during summer thunderstorms in China.
-Stroke frequency peaks at 15:00 to 16:00 CST (China Standard Time, UTC+8 h) in Region-I and Region-II in the east of China and 1-2 hours later in Region-III and Region-IV in the west of China.
+The active period for lightning activity is concentrated in the late afternoon to the early hours, which coincides with the maximum accumulation of radiative heating and vapor conducive to the development of convection, particularly during summer thunderstorms in China.
+Stroke frequency peaks at 15:00 to 16:00 CST (China standard time, UTC+8 h) in Region-I and Region-II in the east of China and 1-2 h later in Region-III and Region-IV in the west of China.
 After nightfall, lightning activity gradually weakens due to the decline in unstable energy, dropping to a trough at 8:00-10:00 CST the following day.
-The monthly and hourly variations in lightning frequency are similar to the observations in Europe by EUCLID (Poelman et al., 2015) and in US by NLDN (Koehler, 2020; Holle and Cummins, 2010).
+The monthly and hourly variations in lightning frequency are similar to the observations in Europe by EUCLID (Poelman et al., 2016) and in the US by NLDN (Koehler, 2020; Holle and Cummins, 2010).